How to capitalize the first letter in Python

 Unexpected behavior with title() and apostrophes

-The title() method is great for headlines, but it has a well-known quirk when it comes to apostrophes.
-It treats the character immediately following an apostrophe as the beginning of a new word.
+The title() method is great for headlines, but it has a well-known quirk with contractions and possessives.
+It treats apostrophes as word separators, leading to some strange results.

 Handling empty strings with capitalize()

-While Python's built-in capitalize() method handles empty strings without issue, manual approaches aren't as forgiving.
-Attempting to access the first character of an empty string will raise an IndexError.
-See how this common error occurs in the following example.
+While Python's built-in capitalize() method handles empty strings gracefully, manual approaches using indexing don't.
+Attempting to access an index like text[0] on an empty string will raise an IndexError, crashing your script.
+The code below demonstrates this exact problem.

 def capitalize_first_letter(text):